 6. Require Your Identification Questions

 Keeping all these things in mind when constructing a survey can result in a rich, clean data store that your company can rely on.
-And if you’ve got any other principles you couldn’t live without when it comes to data collection or other survey tools, drop us a line in the comments.
+And if you’ve got any other principles you couldn’t live without when it comes to data collection or other survey tools, share them with us.